AuHau/giTrack/docs/installation.md

     It is always good idea to read through the installing script before you run it!
 Especially those which require `sudo` access.
 You should trust nobody with that privilege!

-    That said there is not anything malicious in this one ;-)
+    That said there is nothing malicious in this one ;-)